HarshRaj709/Student_Discussion_app/readme.md

     Information within notification.
         - Message with username who tagged you and room name in which you tagged.
         - Room link to see message in which you tagged in.
+        - Now notification icon will show only when you get new notifications.
+        - you can check your all notifications in your profile Notification section.

 ------------------------------------------------------------------------------------------------------------------